 after the metro station, the urban design is from the 1950’s and 1960’s.
 This is Slotervaart, named after the canal beside the road.

 This is one of the westelijke tuinsteden, or ‘western garden cities’, started in the 1950’s.
 Together they house about 130 000 people.
 The area was ‘new and modern’ in about 1965, but by now it seems an architectural museum.
 A mass demolition programme is clearing most of the 1950’s housing.
-The openly stated goal, new trend in European urban planning, is to force low-income families out of the area – and preferably out of Amsterdam.
+As in other European countries, the aim is to force low-income families out of the area – and preferably out of Amsterdam.

 pass left a medical complex, including a hospital, the Netherlands Cancer Institute, and the national blood transfusion laboratory.

 after the medical complex, you leave the the built-up area, as it was in 1985.
 The next houses on the left are untypical, because this was an agricultural area (greenhouses).
-Behind these houses new housing is visible, a 1990’s urban extension of Amsterdam, Nieuw Sloten.
+Behind them new housing is visible, a 1990’s urban extension of Amsterdam, Nieuw Sloten.

 pass left Ottenhof (garden plants, a relict of the former land use).
 At the next roundabout, turn left into the housing development, under the 9-storey apartment block – follow the signs for Oeverlanden.

 follow the cycle path through a wedge of open space.
-Most housing in Nieuw Sloten is two-storey row houses, typical of recent urban-edge housing, the VINEX locations.
+Nieuw Sloten is typical of recent urban-edge housing, the VINEX locations.

 Nieuw Sloten itself was was first planned around 1985 – it would have been the Olympic Village in Amsterdam’s failed bid for the 1992 Olympics.
 VINEX is an abbreviation for the revised 4th national spatial plan.
 This 1990’s policy attempted to “limit urban dispersal” by concentrating hundreds of thousands of people, in large new developments at the edge of existing cities.